 Increase staff technical capacity to write and publish scientific manuscripts.

 Please review the programmatic approaches below for project development guidance.
-Please note these approaches can also be used for Equity and COVID-19 projects.
+Please note these approaches can also be used for Equity.

 Establish or enhance coordination of multiple CRVS stakeholders; capacity development to undertake comprehensive system-wide CRVS improvement efforts.